 Sound like fun?
 Here are some of the specific health benefits you can receive from cryotherapy treatment.

 There are two main types of cryotherapy: whole body cryotherapy (WBC), which involves entering a cryotherapy chamber, and localized cryotherapy, which is where you focus the cold therapy on one specific part of the body.

 Another branch of cryotherapy is called cryosurgery, which requires medical supervision.
+Cryosurgery is used to treat tumors on the skin, as well as certain tumors inside the body.
 Some cancer patients have experienced benefits from the process of freezing cancer cells, which produces ice crystals around the cells and effectively destroys them in the localized area that’s treated.